idnow/de.idnow.ios/README.md

 - Import SDK by using "@import IDnowSDK"

-Note: This is only available for Xcode 14.3 or above.

-When integrating VideoIdent SDK into your project, please ensure you add the -ObjC flag to your project's Other Linker Flags.
+__Note:__ when integrating VideoIdent SDK into your project, please ensure you have the -ObjC flag to your project's Other Linker Flags.
 This can be done by:

 1. Opening your project in Xcode
 2. Navigating to the project settings